dylan-lolly/dylan-lolly/README.md

 - ⚡ Fun fact: ...
 I've gone skydiving from 14,000ft.
 -->

-## Hello, world!
+Hello, world!
 I'm a new software developer enrolled with Tech Elevator.
+I have some knowledge of Java in IntelliJ and am currently learning about databases useing pgADMIN.
+Riviting stuff, I know.